NuFACE Black Friday Sale: Get 35% Off Everything

 "Think of NuFACE and microcurrent as fitness for your face," Peterson says.
 "It's a low-level electrical current that goes in and stimulates the muscles, which are the foundation of the face.
 The muscles and the skin on the face are connected -- it's the only place in the entire body where the muscles and the skin are connected.
 Microcurrent goes in, stimulates the muscles, so naturally it's going to lift the face, pop the cheekbones, lift the eyebrows, open up the eyes -- just give the whole entire face a more youthful appearance."

-The Trinity device can be used with additional interchangeable attachments such as the Effective Lip and Eye Attachment and Wrinkle Reducer Attachment.
+The brand's hero device, the Trinity, can be used with additional interchangeable attachments such as the Effective Lip and Eye Attachment and Wrinkle Reducer Attachment for targeted treatment.

 RELATED CONTENT: